cato2000/cato2000.github.io/_posts/2020-08-31-Research-So-Far.md

 ![Advection equation, limited](/assets/img/2020-post-assets/08-august/advection-top-hat-MC-limiting.mp4)

 ## Burgers Equation
-In these animations you will see the solution to the Burgers' Equation with sinosoidal initial conditions and different slope limiters.
+In these animations you will see the solution to the Burgers' Equation with sinusoidal initial conditions and different slope limiters.
 The first is with MC limiting, this can be considered the fiducial result
 ![Burgers equation, MC limiting](/assets/img/2020-post-assets/08-august/Burgers-MC-Limiter.mp4)

 Now we create the same plot but with just a forward difference.
 Note the oscillations near the back of the sign wave